crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Update: When "Enable the shipping calculator on the cart page" is not checked in the admin then the City/State/Zip fields will not be pre-populated on Add New Address.

 = 2.1.4 =
 * Fix: When using WooCommerce Subscriptions, preserve existing address when doing a manual payment on the subscription.
 * Cleanup: Improve the checking for the address from the cart to prevent some issues with it not being loaded.